kvrivas854/create-readme-generator/Develop/README.md

     run tests

     ## License
-    Notice: This application is covered under Apache.
+    Notice: This application is covered under MIT.

     ## Questions
-    Feel free to reach out 123@aol.com or visit github page at "https://github.com/kvrivas854" for more information.
+    Feel free to reach out kellyv.rivas@gmail.com or visit github page at "https://github.com/kvrivas854" for more information.